lucifer-kj/TechSmart/README.md

 2. **Test the dashboard:**
    - Navigate to `http://localhost:3000/dashboard`
-   - You should see the dashboard with mock data
+   - You should see the dashboard with your ServiceM8 data (or mock data if no API key)

 3. **Test API endpoints:**
    - Visit `http://localhost:3000/api/servicem8/jobs` to see JSON output